rcmp-grc/rcmp-grc.github.io/nicole/report-rapport-en.md

   <section id="s7-2">
   <h3>Crown Attorney Program</h3>
   <p>The Crown Attorney Program is a joint endeavour between the Ministry of the Attorney General for Ontario and the Canadian Firearms Program's Firearms Investigative and Enforcement Services Directorate.</p>
-  <p>The Crown Attorney Program seeks to enhance prosecutorial outcomes of firearms- related offences through education, coordination and networking.
+  <p>The Crown Attorney Program seeks to enhance prosecutorial outcomes of firearms-related offences through education, coordination and networking.
 The program was established to bolster the relationship between prosecutors and law enforcement in the investigation, review, and prosecution of firearm-related matters.</p>
   <p>A national committee of firearms prosecutors has been established from each province, which sees discussions about trends, education, and the overall sharing of best practices on firearms-related matters.</p>
   <p>In 2025, the Crown Attorney Program co-presented the Integrated Firearms Working Group Conference for law enforcement officers and Crown attorneys from across Canada.
 The conference included specialized training related to challenges associated with the multi-faceted nature of firearms trafficking and importation, and effective investigative and trial strategies.</p>
   </section>